-Now that it’s clear, let’s take a look at what a certified information systems security professional is, how long it takes to get the certificate, how much the certification costs, and how much you can earn.
+Now that it’s clear let’s take a look at what a certified information systems security professional is, how long it takes to get the certificate, how much the certification costs, and how much you can earn.

-What is Certified Information Systems Security Professional certification
+What is Certified Information Systems Security Professional certification?

 Once you are certified by CISSP certification, you will be able to handle the responsibility of the information system security manager.
 In other words, you can say that the CISSP is an information security certificate that focuses on a person’s ability to handle information system security by designing, implementing, and managing it.

 The Certification was developed by International Information Systems Security Certification Consortium (ISC)².
-It is one of the foremost requirements to meet for personnel of information security.
+It is one of the foremost requirements for personnel of information security.
 It is valid in more than 160 countries and is proof of your skills and expertise in Information security.

 How do I become a Certified Information Systems Security Professional?